SelligentMarketingCloud/MobileSDK-iOS/README.md

 By incorporating our latest SDK for iOS in your app, we support you in handling push messages, in app messages, in app content, standard and custom events as well as logins and logouts in the app.

+# MobileSDK-iOS Integration

+To integrate the library yourself just download  <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/iOS%20Lib" target="_blank">iOS Lib</a> or <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/iOS%20Lib-%20Plot%20geofencing%20support" target="_blank">iOS Lib- Plot geofencing support</a> depending of your needs

+Or you can use CocoaPods: add pod 'SelligentMobileSDK', :git => 'git@github.com:SelligentMarketingCloud/MobileSDK-iOS.git' to your main target in your Podfile. run pod install.

+Then please refer to the <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/blob/master/Documentation/Using%20the%20SDK.pdf" target="_blank">SDK full documentation</a> for a correct implementation of the sdk

 # MobileSDK-iOS Documentation

 Please check our <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/blob/master/Documentation/Using%20the%20SDK.pdf" target="_blank">SDK full documentation</a>